antonycc/www.diyaccounting.co.uk/README.md

 [x] Replace gb-ct references with either test resources in gb-web-local or the published image (when running docker) [x] Consolidate product and download urls
-[x] Generate mirrors using published diyaccounting-web Docker images [~] Deploy CDN using terraform and assign *.diy certificate [ ] TODO: Add S3 bucket for backend and reference wiuth Terragrunt [ ] Add terraform module to apply update route 53 config with live. and stage. entries [ ] Create authenticated endpoint for stage
+[x] Generate mirrors using published diyaccounting-web Docker images [x] Deploy CDN using terraform and assign *.diy certificate [x] Add S3 bucket for backend and reference wiuth Terragrunt [x] Add terraform module to apply update route 53 config with live. and stage. entries [x] Move to GitHub private repository and rename project to www.diy....
+[x] Implement GitHub actions to build the mirror
 [ ] Secure Origins in both accounts and Polycode too
+[ ] Create authenticated endpoint for stage
-[ ] Fix privilages and deploy using the specific deployment user [x] Move to GitHub private repository and rename project to www.diy....
+[ ] Fix privilages and deploy using the specific deployment user [ ] Use GitHub actions to run a link checker.
-[~] Implement GitHub actions to build the mirror
-[ ] Use GitHub actions to run a link checker.
+[ ] Use GitHub actions to run a terraform deployment
-[ ] Review me and ensure all examples work and update output [ ] (MDCMS repository) Update content for open source
+[ ] Use GitHub actions to run a manual live content update [ ] Use GitHub actions to run a manual live deployment and content update [ ] Use GitHub actions to run a terraform destroy (in a separate workflow at the end of the day) [ ] Review me and ensure all examples work and update output [ ] (MDCMS repository) Update content for open source [ ] Repopsitory flow diagram
+[ ] Architecture diagram
+[ ] Enable CloudWatch
+[ ] Ship all logs to cloudwatch

 ```

 Development environment set-up